In this Article

 - Headaches or migraines

 When the body temperature is compromised and is too high, it can be indicative of a fever.
-An average adult has a body temperature between 95 to 97 degrees Fahrenheit or 38 to 38.5 degrees Celsius.
+An average adult has a body temperature between 95 and 97 degrees Fahrenheit, or between 38 and 38.5 degrees Celsius.
 Any temperature spike that exceeds this range falls into the ‘fever’ category.

 Causes of Fever During Pregnancy